urfdvw/floating-note/README.md

 # Floating notes
-What MS sticky notes should have been.
+What MS Sticky Notes should have been.

-## Why
-I was driven mad by the MS sticky notes, as it support some rich text functions, but never implemented it in a reasonable way.

-I want a sticky-notes-like quick note taking app, but with markdown.
-So comes this repo.

 ## How to use